raidzero/obrun/README.md

 obrun
 =====

-Run dialog for *box WM's.
+Run dialog desinged for *box WM's.
+Will happily run anywhere glibc and gtk 2 live though.

 Has tab PATH autocompletion and records a history of successfully run commands :)